-Graduate students should read the Graduate Catalog thoroughly for information pertaining to requirements for graduate studies, specific programs, academic policies and university policies.
+Graduate students should read the Graduate Catalog thoroughly to learn the applicable requirements for their graduate studies, specific program information, academic policies, and university policies.
 The topics below are only a few of the relevant policies.
 In addition, some textbook and continuing education information is also below.

-A graduate student can repeat up to two courses once in which a grade of 'C' or lower was earned and with the permission of the Program Director.
-Graduate Repeat Policy.
+A graduate student can repeat up to two courses once in which a grade of "C" or lower was earned with the permission of the program director.

-This policy was designed for student who need more time to complete a thesis, seminar paper or other culminating graduate projects.
+This policy was designed for student who need more time to complete a thesis, seminar paper, or other culminating graduate projects.
 The purpose of the Graduate Research, Comprehensive Exams, and Terminal Project Completion Policy is to provide continued access to university faculty, technology, facilities and the library while the student is still working on their final project.

 The deadline to submit college-approved theses and seminar papers for approval is two weeks before graduation.
 Theses and seminar papers must be submitted to Steve Simpson, Director of Graduate Studies.

 All graduate students with 20 credits are automatically billed a one-time graduation fee.
-This fee covers the cost of graduation and commencement, and is assessed whether or not a student chooses to attend the ceremony.
-An additional cap and gown fee is paid at the bookstore when caps and gowns are picked up the week before the ceremony.
+This fee covers the cost of graduation and Commencement, and is assessed whether or not a student chooses to attend the ceremony.
+An additional cap, gown, and hood fee is paid at the bookstore when these items are picked up the week before the ceremony.

-UW-La Crosse has a spring (May) and winter (December) commencement ceremony held at the La Crosse Center.
+UW-La Crosse has a spring (May) and winter (December) Commencement ceremony held at the La Crosse Center.
 Attendance at the commencement ceremonies is optional.
 Tickets are not required for guests to attend the Commencement ceremony.
 However, it is recommended that students limit the number of guests to no more than six.
 The venue reaches full capacity with standing room only.